 The All for All Professional Learning Community (PLC) is an annual program that brings together a cohort of ESL teachers once a month during the school year to share ideas and resources and learn about the rights and needs of English Language Learners (ELs) across the region.
 The program helps amplify actions, resources, and best practices for ELs.
 Over the course of the school year, the cohort of ESL teachers participates in a wide range of workshops from local and national leaders in immigrant inclusion, EL teaching, and more.
 Teachers also conduct action research projects in pairs or small teams, generating tools and resources to drive professional development in the sector.
 Regular meetings allow professionals to work together toward removing barriers to student success and improving education practices for immigrant and refugee students.

 We have thus far held two cohorts.
 For more information about participation and future opportunities, get in touch.

 why we do it

 The idea for a community of practice came about while talking with teachers, youth, and education advocates.
-There was a shared concern that ESL teachers feel like they are ‘on an island,’ which impacts the experiences of English Learners in our region.
-Past participants talk about the importance of the program in building a community of teachers where previously the felt a lack of resources for them and their students.
+There was a shared concern that ESL teachers feel like they are ‘on an island.’
+Past participants say that the program built a community of teachers where previously they felt a lack of resources for them and their students.